In vitro toxicology: ATP

-Neutral Red
+Neutral red

-Another cell viability endpoint can be Neutral Red (NR) uptake.
-Neutral Red, a weak cationic dye penetrates cellular membranes by non-diffusion and accumulates intercellularly in lysosomes.
+Another cell viability endpoint can be neutral red (NR) uptake.
+Neutral red, a weak cationic dye penetrates cellular membranes by non-diffusion and accumulates intercellularly in lysosomes.
 Viable cells take up the NR dye, damaged or dead cells do not.

-Enzyme-linked immunosorbent assay (ELISA)
+Cytokine quantification via ELISA

 ELISA kits can be used to examine up and down regulation of proinflammatory mediators such as cytokines (IL-1, TNF alpha, PGE2)....

 Measurement of these types of cellular responses can be windows into the interaction of the test article on the test models (monolayer cell cultures, 3D tissue models, tissue explants).

 Types of in vitro studies

 Broadly speaking, there are two different types of in vitro studies depending on the type system developed to perform the experiment.
 The two types of systems generally used are : a) Static well plate system and b) the multi-compartmental perfused systems.

 Static well plate system

 The static well plate or layer systems are the most traditional and simplest form of assays widely used for in vitro study.
 These assays are quite beneficial as they are quite simple and provide a very accessible testing environment for monitoring chemicals in the culture medium as well as in the cell.
 However the disadvantage of using these simple static well plate assays is that, they cannot represent the cellular interactions and physiologic fluid flow conditions taking place inside the body.